-- Set Instant Pot to Sauté mode and add the oil or ghee.
-Sauté the red onion, ginger, garlic and green chili.
+- Set Instant Pot to Sauté mode and add ghee/oil.
+Sauté the red onion, ginger, garlic and green chile.
 Cook until onion is translucent, about 5 minutes.

-- Add tomato, chana masala spice blend, cumin, turmeric, garam masala, salt and the drained chickpeas with 1 ½ cups water, stir well.
+- Add tomatoes, chana masala spice blend, cumin, turmeric, garam masala, salt, drained chickpeas and 1 1/2 cups water, stir well.

-- If you prefer a thicker gravy, mash some of the chickpeas to thicken using the back of a spoon or potato masher.
+- If you prefer a thicker gravy, use back of a spoon or potato masher to mash some of the chickpeas to thicken the curry.

-- Add the dried fenugreek leaves and dry mango powder.
-Change the Instant Pot setting to Sauté mode and let it boil for 5 minutes and reduce.
+- Add dried fenugreek leaves and dry mango powder.
+Change the Instant Pot setting to Sauté mode and let mixture boil for 5 minutes to reduce.

 - Serve with garnish of chopped cilantro, lime wedges and warm naan.

-- If using canned chickpeas: You will need two 15-ounce cans of chickpeas for this recipe.
+- Canned chickpeas: You will need two 15-ounce cans of chickpeas for this recipe.